 - I don’t really believe in an after-life – I would like to but I don’t.
 (Belief comes with some effort, like anything worthwhile.
 If you put in the time you will come to believe.
 I can show you how.)

-- I’m young and have plenty of time to think about.
+- I’m young and have plenty of time to think about it.
 (The truth is age is no true indicator of longevity.
 Sadly, a lot of people die ‘before their time’.)

 - I don’t think I am worthy enough to get to Heaven.
 (None of us, including Mother Theresa, are worthy enough to get to Heaven.
 God’s grace and our belief get us to Heaven.)